[Update: We recently published an article on how to drive attention towards your CTA with color based on data from NASA and eye-tracking studies.]

 This, of course, is no news to you: “minimal”, “flat”, “simple”, “uncluttered” design is fast becoming the strategy of choice for creating high converting, usable web pages.
 And yet, adding white space to a web page in order to draw more attention to a key element can be slightly trickier than you think.

-A huge, invasive red ad, as seen below, might seem as if it would capture our attention immediately, but it is in fact largely ignored, as evidenced by both an eye-tracking and an EyeQuant analysis.
+A huge ad, as seen below, might seem as if it would capture our attention immediately, but it is in fact largely ignored, as shown by the EyeQuant analysis.

-On the left, you’ll see an eye-tracking study conducted with 38 subjects (over twice the average number of participants for a study), and on the right, EyeQuant’s very close prediction.
-In each case, it’s clear that the massive red “FINAL SALE” sign in the middle of the page receives comparatively (and surprisingly) little user attention.
-In fact, the large red square is participating in the white space of the design more than it is standing out from it.
-The highly salient black sandal at the very bottom of the page, meanwhile, receives far more heat because of its point of contrast in relation to the rest of the page.
+This shows an accurate prediction of what users will most likely see (or miss) in the first couple of seconds after landing on the page.
+It’s clear that the massive “50% OFF EVERYTHING” sign in the middle of the page receives comparatively (and surprisingly) little user attention.
+The highly salient black text at the very bottom of the page, meanwhile, receives far more heat because of its point of contrast in relation to the rest of the page.

 Know Your EcoSystem